jwplayer/ott-web-app/docs/features/video-protection.md

 - **Signed URLs:** A player can only **access** video URLs from JW Player backend using a time-bound JWT token
 - **DRM:** A player can only **play** videos using a time-bound decryption key.

-The  JW Web Player, as well as the other SDKs, supports these mechanismns out-the-box but they require a server side entitlement service which is **NOT** part of the web app and needs to be **custom developed**.
+The  JW Web Player, as well as the other SDKs, supports these mechanismns out-the-box.
+However this require a server side entitlement service which is **NOT** part of the web app and needs to be **custom developed**.

 This article outlines such entitlement service should work.